sgf14/OrderMgmtSysSB2/OrderMgmtSysSB2/docs/README_lombok.md

-note lombok is a java preprocessor and therefore needs some special IDE setup to enable its annotated methods to be seen & active.
+Note lombok is a java preprocessor and therefore needs some special IDE setup to enable its annotated methods to be seen & active.

 1) Add lombok dependency to project- pom or gradle file.